vastenback/plyToDxf-regionalSorter/README.md

 # plyToDxf regional sorter

-Script that transforms a single mesh defined in .ply to multiple individual .dxf files according to user defined regions.
+Script that transforms a single mesh defined in .ply to multiple individual .dxf files according to user defined sub-regions.

 ## Usage